praisetompane/computation_and_information/0_theory_of_computation/README.md

 # 0_theory_of_computation

-objective: unpack the theoretical foundations of computation.
+unpack the theoretical foundations of computation.

 def: attempts to answer the question: "What are the fundamental capabilities and limitations of computers?"(Sipser.
 2012:1).